Last date modified: 2026-Mar-03

 • Click View errors to review the Indexing Error List.

-3. When View errors is clicked, the Indexing Error List appears next to the aiR Assist pane.
-It covers any application you have open, such as the Documents List.
-The name of the selected index appears next to the Not Indexed Documents label at the top.
+3. When View errors is clicked, the Indexing Error List appears next to the aiR Assist pane and covers any application you have open, such as the Documents List.
+The name of the selected index appears next to the Not Indexed Documents label.

 • To filter the list, click one of the indexing error types in the panel above the list or use the Indexing Error Type column to select one from the list.